futureofworktraining/ChatGPT_RobotRunner/README.md

-Documents for the GPT Robot Runner demo that show an integration of ChatGPT with UiPath and Power Automate.
+Documents for the GPT Robot Runner and Microbots Runner demos that show an integration of ChatGPT with UiPath and Power Automate.